blogs.sanpreetsingh.com

 Choose one:

-• 30-minute weekly “us meeting” (with 10 minutes emotional check-in first)
+• a 30-minute weekly us meeting with 10 minutes of emotional check-in first

 • vulnerability gets mocked or punished

-• you shut down because it’s not worth the fallout
+• you shut down because it does not feel worth the fallout

-That’s where Loss of Emotional Safety in Relationships becomes the right frame, because repair requires more than scripts—it requires rebuilding trust in the emotional environment.
+That is where Loss of Emotional Safety in Relationships becomes the right frame, because repair requires more than better wording.
+It requires rebuilding trust in the emotional environment itself.
+It also means the relationship may need clearer emotional boundaries around how honesty, vulnerability, and disagreement are handled.

 • every talk becomes a fight